ManarArabi/Mobile-number-Verification/README.md

 # Mobile-number-Verification
-This website is maded using flask as backend framework, angular 2+ as frontend framework and [numverify api](https://numverify.com/).
+This website is made using flask as backend framework, angular 2+ as frontend framework and [numverify api](https://numverify.com/).

 ## Demo